LESSONS / Compilations

 The answer given With regard to religious requirements, in this age of women’s freedom, those devout men have attempted to meddle with the world through liberated women.
 And as a result of this mistake, Qadar has allowed these men to be struck by the hands of those women.
 The remainder has been postponed due to an unintentional interruption by a blessed lady.”
 Kastamonu Addendum (290-291)

-Civilization does not accept polygamy, it considers the Qur'an's decree to be contrary to itself and opposed to humanity's benefits and hikmah.
-Indeed, if the hikmah of marriage was only to satisfy lust, polygamy would have been contrary to it.
-But as is testified to by all animals and corroborated by plants that 'marry', the hikmah and aim of marriage is reproduction.
-The pleasure of satisfying lust is a small wage given by rahmah to encourage the performance of the duty.
-Since according to haqiqah and hikmah, marriage is for reproduction and the perpetuation of the species, since women can give birth only once a year, and can be impregnated only half the month, and after the age of fifty fall into despair, and men can impregnate till a hundred years old, and thus one woman is insufficient for one man, civilization has been compelled to accept numerous houses of promiscuousness.
+Civilisation does not accept polygamy.
+It considers the Qur'an's decree to be contrary to itself and opposed to mankind's benefits and hikmah.
+Yes, if the hikmah of marriage were only to satisfy lust, there should be polygamy.
+But as is testified to by all animals and corroborated by plants that marry, the hikmah and aim of marriage is reproduction.
+The pleasure of satisfying lust is a small wage given by rahmah to encourage the fulfilment of the duty.
+Since, according to haqiqah and hikmah, marriage is for generation and the perpetuation of the species, and since a woman, who can give birth only once a year, can be impregnated only half of the month and after the age of fifty falls into despair, is mostly insufficient for a man, who can mostly impregnate till a hundred years old, civilisation has been compelled to accept numerous houses of promiscuousness.

-Thus, together with assisting human happiness in this world, all of the thousands of matters of the Qur'an like the above three examples also serve eternal happiness.
+Thus, together with serving to ensure the happiness of mankind in this world, each of the thousands of matters of the Qur'an, like the above three examples, serves their eternal happiness.
 You can compare other matters to these.

 The Twenty-Fifth Word/3rd Ray/2nd Radiance/Fourth Principle